 Every month Champions of Time to Change are guests in every podcast.
-We are as powerful as the personal stories we tell sharing campaigning tips, challenges and experiences as they tackle mental health related prejudice, stigma and discrimination in their communities.
+We are as powerful as the personal stories we tell sharing campaigning tips, challenges and experiences as we tackle mental health related prejudice, stigma and discrimination in our communities.

 We’d love to hear from you...Questions, suggestions and ideas for the show.
 Tell us what you think!
 Please get in touch!